Everything You Need to Know About Working Out On the Keto Diet

 "Studies have shown that diets high in a specific macronutrient like fat promote an increased ability to utilize that macronutrient as fuel," says Axe.
 "However, during high-intensity exercise, the body shifts to use glycogen as fuel regardless of your macronutrient ratio intake."
 As you'll remember from earlier, glycogen stores are fueled by carbs, which means if you're not eating many of them, higher-intensity exercise performance can be compromised.
 "Instead, moderate intensity exercise is ideal for optimizing the body's fat-burning potential," says Axe.
 Because of this, athletes and exercisers who are doing intense workouts like CrossFit or HIIT are better off doing keto in their off-season or when they're less focused on performance and more focused on body composition improvements.

-Listening to your body is crucial.
+Listening to your body is crucial when mixing keto and exercise.

 This is especially true in the first couple weeks you're on a keto diet, but also during your whole experience.
 "If you often feel tired, dizzy, or exhausted, your body might not be working well on a very low-carb diet," says Booth.
 "Your health and well-being should be the most important.
 Add some more carbs and see how you feel.
 If this makes you feel better, the keto diet might not be the right choice for you."